+Year Ended December 31,

+2022 2021 2020

-Year Ended December 31, 2021 2020 2019 Number of shares repurchased 212,296 59,284 26,670 Average price of shares repurchased \$ 54.94 \$ 52.26 \$ 60.04 Shares remaining to be repurchased 500,486 62,782 122,066
+Number of shares repurchased 212,296 59,284

+Average price of shares repurchased \$ \$ 54.94 \$ 52.26

+Shares remaining to be repurchased 500,486 500,486 62,782

 The Company's ability to pay dividends is dependent upon dividend payments received from BancFirst.
 Banking regulations limit bank dividends based upon net earnings retained and minimum capital requirements.
 Dividends in excess of these requirements require regulatory approval.
-At January 1, 2022, approximately \$153.3 million of the equity of BancFirst was available for dividend payments to the Company.
+At January 1, 2023, approximately \$185.1 million of the equity of BancFirst was available for dividend payments to the Company.
 During any deferral period or any event of default on the Junior Subordinated Debentures, the Company may not declare or pay any dividends on any of its capital stock.

-The Company, BancFirst and Pegasus Bank are subject to risk-based capital guidelines issued by the Board of Governors of the Federal Reserve System and the FDIC.
-These guidelines are used to evaluate capital adequacy and involve both quantitative and qualitative evaluations of the Company's, BancFirst's and Pegasus Bank's assets, liabilities, and certain off-balance-sheet items calculated under regulatory practices.
-Failure to meet the minimum capital requirements can initiate certain mandatory or discretionary actions by the regulatory agencies that could have a direct material effect on the Company's financial statements.
-Management believes that as of December 31, 2021, the Company, BancFirst and Pegasus Bank met all capital adequacy requirements to which they are subject.
+BancFirst Corporation, BancFirst, Pegasus and Worthington are subject to risk-based capital guidelines issued by the Board of Governors of the Federal Reserve System and the FDIC.
+These guidelines are used to evaluate capital adequacy and involve both quantitative and qualitative evaluations of BancFirst Corporation's, BancFirst's, Pegasus's and Worthington's assets, liabilities, and certain off-balance-sheet items calculated under regulatory practices.
+Failure to meet the minimum capital requirements can initiate certain mandatory or discretionary actions by the regulatory agencies that could have a direct material effect on the Company's consolidated financial statements.
+The Company believes that as of December 31, 2022, BancFirst Corporation, BancFirst, Pegasus and Worthington met all capital adequacy requirements to which they are subject.
 The actual and required capital amounts and ratios are shown in the following table: